lucid-brndmg/cyclone-online-editor/README.md

   // When code = 1 (success), it's the execution result and trace
   // When code = 3 (InvalidOptions), it should be the options that disallowed on the server config, or nothing
-  // When code = 6 (ExecutionTimeout), it should be the timeout that server accepts in ms "data": {
+  // When code = 6 (ExecutionTimeout), it should be the timeout that server accepts in ms
+  // When code = 7 (Enqueued), it should be the request ID that needs to be polled later "data": {
     // Example response data structure for success result